Raspberry and White Chocolate Muffins

 Ingredients in Raspberry and White Chocolate Muffins

-You’ll need the following ingredients to make these reduced-sugar muffins:
+You’ll need the following ingredients to make these reduced-sugar raspberry muffins:

 Raspberries – This recipe uses fresh raspberries.
-Fresh berries tend to be sweeter and more flavourful, but you could substitute for frozen.
+I think fresh berries tend to be sweeter and more flavourful, but you could substitute for frozen.
 Halve them to help with distribution through the muffin batter.

 White chocolate chips – Use white baking chips as opposed to melts, so that they hold their shape when baked.